quality-liquid/cupid_code/Documentation/Design/HighLevel/new-high-level-team3.md

 ### Financial Transactions
 All applicable [PCI Standards](https://www.pcisecuritystandards.org/standards/) will be followed for the handling of User financial information.
-* Point-to-Point Encryption with HTTPS for sending and recieving financial information.
+* Point-to-Point Encryption with HTTPS for sending and receiving financial information.
 * Encryption of all user's financial payment information stored in our database.
     * Credit Card number, expiration date, CVV code.
     * Name and Billing address.